playcanvas/blog/_posts/2013-05-31-playcanvas-community-part-2-announcing-playcanvas-discussion.markdown

 [caption id="attachment_767" align="aligncenter" width="575"]![Screenshot of PlayCanvas Discussion forum](/wp-content/uploads/2013/05/discussion.png)](/wp-content/uploads/2013/05/discussion.png) PlayCanvas Discussion[/caption]

 [PlayCanvas Discussion](https://forum.playcanvas.com) is our community forum.
-Unlike Answers which is focussed on getting you solutions to problems, Discussion is for long rambling trains of thought, showing off your work, arguing back and forth about how best to implement a performant [flocking algorithm](https://forum.playcanvas.com/t/not-a-game-not-for-the-fishing-jam/25) in Javascript and general holding court about all things Game Dev, HTML5 and PlayCanvas related.
+Unlike Answers which is focussed on getting you solutions to problems, Discussion is for long rambling trains of thought, showing off your work, arguing back and forth about how best to implement a performant [flocking algorithm](https://forum.playcanvas.com/t/not-a-game-not-for-the-fishing-jam/25) in JavaScript and general holding court about all things Game Dev, HTML5 and PlayCanvas related.

 ---